DAM Festival Pristina: Sixth Festival (2011)

 The 6th edition of the DAM Festival was inspired by the famous saying of the British leader, Winston Churchill :"I am an optimist.
 It does not seem too much use being anything else".
 It started on 27 March, and during the 9 days of the festival 9 concerts were held.

 DAM Festival 2011 started with the performance of the Philharmonic Orchestra of Kosovo, with the young and very talented conductor Alexander Prior and the Chinese pianist Wu Qian, whereas the festival came to an end with the performance of the Jazz Duo, vocalist Rona Nishliu and pianist Gent Rushi.

 A broad range of performers participated in this festival, which is considered to be the most successful festival in DAM's history.
 British conductor, Alexander Prior, Italian pianist Maurizio Mastrini, Turkish soprano Pervin Chakar were among the international performers.
-Kosovar musicians participated in this event as well, such as violinist Visar Kuci, pianist Neritan Hysa, composer Liburn Jupolli, mezosoprano Ardiana Bytyqi and flutist Ermira Citaku.
+Kosovar musicians participated in this event as well, such as violinist Visar Kuci, pianist Neritan Hysa, composer Liburn Jupolli, mezzosoprano Ardiana Bytyqi and flutist Ermira Citaku.

 Seventh Festival (2012)

 During 2012, the organizers of DAM Festival, faced many political and economical problems.
 This event was made possible by the support of Pristina Municipality and other private donors.
 The main theme of the 2012 Festival was the relationship between arts, especially music, and politics and raising the awareness of what qualitative classical music is.

-One of the most attention attracting performances was the one of the German band Sparks, who opened the festival in an unusual way, by dancing and talking on the stage, that being their 100th performance.
+One of the most attention attracting performance was that of the German band Sparks, who opened the festival in an unusual way, by dancing and talking on the stage, that being their 100th performance.
 Another highlight of 2012's festival was that of 1 April.
 The Chloe Cailleton Trio, a mix of popular French music and jazz standard, took on the stage by serving to the audience a very spectacular performance.
 This trio included the vocalist and percussionist Chloe Cailleton, Ronan Court in contrabass and Armel Dupas in piano, their performance reaching the climax in the second part of their piece.
 Famous Kosovar pianist Lule Elezi and soprano Besa Llugiqi were among the national participants of 2012's Festival.